terra-money/docs/docs/develop/how-to/terrad/subcommands.md

     "terravaloper15h6vd5f0wqps26zjlwrc6chah08ryu4hzzdwhc" \
 ```

 Given that oracle votes must be submitted in a feed over short time intervals (30 seconds), prevotes and votes must be submitted via some persistent server daemon, not manually.
-For more information, see [Exchange Rate Oracle](../validator/oracle.md) section of the validator documentation and the [Oracle Module Specification](../dev/spec-oracle.md).
+For more information, see the [Oracle Module Specification](../../module-specifications/spec-oracle.md).

 ## `tx oracle set-feeder`